Three Ways to Get

 Some people would prefer that fluoride not be removed from water, because of the protection it gives to teeth.
 But here is what Crescent Hills Water has to say about that:

 “Recent studies indicate that fluoridation of public water may not be as healthful as originally thought.
 It may have little benefit for teeth after childhood.
 Humans only consume about 2% of all fluoridated water.
-So, there are more effective alternatives to fluoridating an entire water supply.
+So, there are more effective alternatives than fluoridating an entire water supply.
 For example, the application of fluoride tablets and vitamins may provide a safer, more precise dose to your children.
 Also, most toothpastes today contain fluoride.
 Fluoride can also be added to salt in the same way it is added to water.
 But, unlike public water, salt intake can be monitored individually.”